aurill/Jamaican-Inflation-Econometric-Analysi/README.md

 Acknowledgements

-I would like to acknowledge the group members that I have collaborated with on this project.
+I would like to acknowledge the group members that have contributed on this project.
 Their names are as follows:

-Miss Nakera Stephenson
-Miss Alayana Brown
-Miss Dana Wilson
+Miss Nakera Stephenson, Miss Alayana Brown, Miss Dana Wilson & Mr Chad Espeut.
-Mr Chad Espeut